 Refrigerant Scale – Use this device to identify when refrigerant is running low, as well as when your tank is completely full.
 This will help you troubleshoot an air conditioner that’s blowing warm air instead of cool.

-While these tools are definitely handy for dealing with HVAC system issues, there are plenty more industry specific tools and troubleshooting methods that professional techs, like those at Tyler Heating & Air Conditioning, can provide.
+While these tools are definitely handy for dealing with HVAC system issues, there are plenty more industry specific tools and troubleshooting methods that professional techs, like those at Tyler Heating, Air Conditioning, Refrigeration LLC, can provide.

 If you’re experiencing issues with your HVAC system and live in Fairfield County, New Haven County or the surrounding areas, give us a call at 203-378-4700 and we’ll help you take steps to correct the issue today.